-It was noon, Saturday, when I'd first talked to her.
+It was early October when I'd first talked to her.
 I had come upon her in the orchard.
 She was sitting in the tall grass, rock in hand, cracking open hazel nuts.

 "Ah," I said, stepping off the gravel path, "foraging some lunch, eh?"